avinash201199/InterviewExperience/Wipro_Interview_Experience/Wipro Elite NTH Interview Experience.md

 What is Normalisation?<br>
 Explain the difference between primary key and foreign key.<br>
 What are DDL, DML commands?<br>
+If further, you get an option to choose a project between JAVA or C++ which one would you choose and why? <br>

 ### HR Questions: